Final Fantasy XIV: Dawntrail: Patches

 Shale tracks Calyx's transmission to the Underkeep, a location at the base of the tower that houses the original Alexandria castle.
 During the group's venture into the castle, the Warrior of Light defeats a robotic recreation of Zelenia, a knight of Alexandria.
-Calyx confirms that Alexandria hails from the Ninth shard, and that he is aware of the sundering.
-He gifts them with Endless Sphene's tiara and her regulator, and then vanishes.
+Calyx confirms that Alexandria hails from the Ninth shard and that he is aware of the sundering.
+He gifts them with Endless Sphene's tiara and her regulator and then vanishes.
 Upon returning to Everkeep, the Scions encounter the city's robots and vehicles acting of their own accord, injuring and killing citizens.
 The machines eventually stop their assault, and Gulool Ja restricts their access to weaponry to prevent future incidents.
 Sphene pledges to relearn her magical abilities.

 Under Calyx's command, the city's robots resume killing Alexandrians with their bare hands, and they harvest the souls and aether from their corpses.
 Citizens targeted by the attack are those that have shunned regulators, and their murders, along with the artificial scarcity of the neo-regulators, heighten the population's fears of death and compel them to obtain their own neo-regulators.
 Hoping to locate Calyx, the Warrior of Light and their companions explore an abandoned floor of Everkeep, discovered to be the laboratory where the Endless was first researched.
-Calyx appears on the facility's main terminal and invites a confrontation at the top of the Meso Terminal in Living Memory to obtain the key to interdimensional fusion.
+Calyx appears on the facility's main terminal and invites them to a confrontation at the top of the Meso Terminal in Living Memory.

 The Scions ascend the Meso Terminal, defeating its security and the Endless summoned by Calyx.
 At the pinnacle, Calyx activates the neo-regulators, enthralling their wearers, and draws on the Alexandrians' fears of death to summon Necron—a primal of death incarnate.
 The party defeats Necron and readies to attack the core containing Calyx's memories, but the primal is resurrected.
-Calyx initiates the transfer of his memories from the core as he plans his escape.
 Through a city-wide broadcast, Sphene allays the enthralled citizens' fears of death, weakening Necron and allowing the group to vanquish it.
-The Warrior of Light destroys the core before Calyx can complete the transfer and he vanishes.
+The Warrior of Light destroys the core before Calyx can transfer his memories and he vanishes.
 Alexandria heals, and Gulool Ja pledges to grow stronger and protect his nation by training under Tuliyollal's Landsguard.